DEVELOPER

 Configure a webhook URL in your checkout using the Checkout Designer.
 When a payment completes, the API sends a POST request to your URL with the transaction and receipt data.
 The webhook URL must use HTTPS.

-Note: You will need to provide this webhook URL for whitelisting during the certification process for Production notifications to be delivered to your endpoint.
+Note: Do not include /transaction or /signup at the end of the webhook URL you enter in the Checkout Designer.
+The API automatically appends these paths to your configured base URL.
+You will need to provide this base webhook URL for whitelisting during the certification process for Production notifications to be delivered to your endpoint.

 Webhook Delivery